apache/horaedb-docs/docs/src/clustering.md

 - `WAL Service`: Write-ahead log service for storing new-written real-time data;
 - `Object Storage`: Object storage service for storing SST converted from memtable;

-From the architecture diagram above, it can be concluded that the compute and storage are separated in the CeresDB cluster, which makes it easy to implement useful distributed features, such as elastic expansion/contraction of compute/storage resources, high availability, load balancing, and so on.
+From the architecture diagram above, it can be concluded that the compute and storage are separated in the CeresDB cluster, which makes it easy to implement useful distributed features, such as elastic autoscaling of compute/storage resources, high availability, load balancing, and so on.

 Let's dive into some of the key components mentioned above before explaining how these features are implemented.